acarril/StataLinux/README.md

 ![locals.gif](https://raw.githubusercontent.com/acarril/StataLinux/master/img/locals.gif "Locals in action!")

+### Options

+The following options be found in the main menu under `Preferences > Package Settings > StataLinux > Settings`.

+- `save_before_run_all` (default = true): Automatically saves the current file before "Send All" command.

+- `always_extract_full_line` (default = true): Always extracts whole line (true) or only exact selection (false).
+If nothing is selected then whole line under cursor is extracted.
+The default behavior mimics Stata's for familiarity but there are situations where running a partial line might save some time, so setting it to `false` allows you to quickly run a command with and then without an `if` condition or a `by` statement.
+If the current selection is empty, this plugin will run the whole line and **not** the whole do-file.
+Although this is different to Stata's default behavior, we don't think it was a good design choice and one can always explicitly use `Run all` functionality in such cases.

+- `remove_temp_file` (default: false): Deletes the temporary file after running it.

 ## Stata versions, flavors and instances

 Make sure you have an instance of Stata *with GUI* open (`xstata`, or its various flavors); this plugin doesn't work with Stata's CLI.
 No additional configuration needs to be added to indicate version or flavor, since the program will detect any running instance automatically.
-If you have more than one instance of Stata open, the plugin will default to choosing the most recently opened one (internally, it looks for the last entry of `xdotool search --classname "stata"`).
+If you have more than one instance of Stata open, the plugin will default to choosing the most recently opened one (internally, it looks for the result of `xdotool search --name --limit 1 "Stata/(IC|SE|MP)?
+1[0-9]\.[0-9]"`).

 ## Known issues